Azure-Samples/app-service-dotnet-scale-web-apps/README.md

 - csharp
 products:
 - azure
-services: App-Service
+extensions:
-platforms: dotnet
+- services: App-Service
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on scaling Web Apps in C# #

  Azure App Service sample for managing web apps.
   - Create a domain
   - Create a self-signed certificate for the domain
   - Create 3 app service plans in 3 different regions
   - Create 5 web apps under the 3 plans, bound to the domain and the certificate
   - Create a traffic manager in front of the web apps
   - Scale up the app service plans to twice the capacity

 ## Running this Sample ##